Chococoin/CrystalChocolate/README.md

 $ npm start
 ```

-CrystalChocolate run with electron 3.0.9.
-If you have already install electron with another version it could be source of a problem to visualize the funds saved in Kraken.com
+CrystalChocolate runs with electron 2.0.14, in order to fit into a Rasperry PI.
+If you have already installed electron as global with another version it could be source of a problem to visualize the funds saved in Kraken.com

 ### Development